 Easy to make with pantry ingredients, these easy one-bowl Peanut Butter Cookies are chewy, delicious, and packed with peanut butter goodness.
-Vegan.
+Vegan-adaptable!

 Quick to make with pantry ingredients, these easy one bowl Vegan Peanut Butter Cookies are chewy, delicious and packed with peanut butter goodness.

 The classic peanut butter cookie is hard to beat.
 Simple and straightforward, it celebrates one of America’s favorite staples.
-We didn’t stray too far from the traditional peanut butter cookie because…why?
+We didn’t stray too far from the traditional peanut butter cookie, making a few healthy swaps.
+We left out the egg, lessened the sugar, and opted for all-natural peanut butter.

-This chewy yet soft Vegan Peanut Butter Cookie recipe is rich with peanut butter.
-A hint of maple syrup complements perfectly, enhancing the peanut flavor and cutting down a bit on the refined sugar.
+This Peanut Butter Cookie recipe yields chewy yet soft, tender cookies with rich peanut butter flavor.
+A hint of maple syrup complements perfectly, enhancing the peanut flavor and reducing the refined sugar a bit.
+It’s vegan-adaptable using vegan butter.

 ingredients in cookies

-Combine butter, peanut butter and sugar until smooth and creamy.
+Step 1.
+Combine softened butter, peanut butter and sugar in a large bowl and stir until smooth and creamy.

 mixing peanut butter, butter, and sugar

-Beat in maple syrup and vanilla until fully incorporated.
+Step 2.
+Stir in maple syrup and vanilla extract until fully incorporated.

 adding maple syrup and vanilla

-Add flour.
-Sprinkle in salt and baking soda evenly over the flour.
+Step 3.
+Add the flour and sprinkle in salt and baking soda evenly over the flour.

 adding flour, baking soda and salt

-Mix altogether.
+Step 4.
+Mix it altogether.
 The dough will be a little stiff but should easily stick together.

 cookie dough

+Step 5.
+Scoop out or roll into balls the size of a walnut.
+Place on a parchment-lined baking sheet, 3 inches apart.
 Press down with the tines of a fork, first one way and then the other to create a criss-cross pattern.
+You could sprinkle with coarse sugar if you like.

 criss cross peanut butter cookies on a tray ready to bake